GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 	MS-SERVER1\TESTINSTANCE
 ```

+#### Create a Collection User (Optional)
+Refer to the [db_user_create](db_user_create.md) page on how to create a collection user and the permisions required if an existing user is to be used.

-If you a different username and password needs to be used for the collection you can either invoke the `InstanceReview.ps1` script directly, passing in the following parameters:
+If a custom username and password needs to be used for the collection you can either invoke the `InstanceReview.ps1` script directly, passing in the following parameters:

 ```shell
 	InstanceReview.ps1 -user [username] -pass [password]